 The #WMGlobalTravellers weekend was designed to bring travel lovers together to enjoy the outdoors and switch off from the internet.
 With Mollie’s best friend Lydia Collins on hand to take photographs and Film Director Sam Davies capturing all our fun on film, it enabled us all to do just that.
-Mollie, Lydia and Sam all had lots of fun themselves and fully immersed into the group, getting to know us all individually.
+Mollie, Lydia and Sam all had lots of fun themselves and fully immersed themselves into the group, getting to know us all individually.
 Mollie had even offered to lend me her hiking socks to help me carry on due to my blisters!
 Mollie is truly as lovely in real life as she is on social media!

-The #WMGlobalTravellers trip to the Lake District was much more than an active weekend away, it helped me leave my comfort zone and try out activities I never normally would with people who love travel just as much as I do.
-Not only that, I was blown away by the kindness and community spirit from all who attended the weekend and I can’t wait for our next adventure together!
+The #WMGlobalTravellers adventure trip to the Lake District was much more than an active weekend away, it helped me leave my comfort zone and try out activities I never normally would with people who love travel just as much as I do.
+Not only that, but I was also blown away by the kindness and community spirit from all who attended the weekend and I can’t wait for our next adventure together!